MaryBayt/dicee-game/README.md

 **Link to the project**

-Please go to [GitHub-Pages](https://marybayt.github.io/dicee-game/) to enjoy it.
+Please go to [GitHub-Pages](https://marybayt.github.io/dicee-game/) and refresh the page to enjoy the game.

 Thank you!